skrattaren/apf.rst/apf.rst

 - [p.
 249/179] "The scalbie took no notice. [...]
 It had perched on Om's shell."

-  Resonates with the "`B.C.`_" comic strip, which occasionally features a bird of indeterminate species standing on a turtle's shell.
+  Resonates with the **B.C.** comic strip, which occasionally features a bird of indeterminate species standing on a turtle's shell.
 They don't get along very well, either.